 My face burned, but not with embarrassment.
 With rage.
 A hard truth?
 He’d told me a hard truth I didn’t want to hear?
 As if it was somehow brand-new fucking information that my leg was my weak spot?

 There was a huge difference between tough love and being an asshole, and the way he’d told me I couldn’t take care of myself in the hallway was pure asshole.
-He hadn’t done it to try and keep me safe or make me face a difficult fact, he’d said it out of anger, and in a shitty tone of voice meant to both belittle and hurt me.
+He hadn’t done it to try and keep me safe or make me face a difficult fact.
+He’d said it out of anger, and in a shitty tone of voice meant to both belittle and hurt me.
 Well, he’d succeeded.
-If Gran wasn’t there, I would have laid into him.
+If Gran wasn’t here, I would have laid into him.
 There were several hard truths that Jakob needed to hear himself.

-I sat down on the love seat opposite them.
+I sat down on the loveseat opposite them.
 “Gran, it’s not like that,” I said again.
 Because it wasn’t.
 Last night was a one-time thing.
-Of that, I was now 100% sure.
+Of that, I was now 100% certain.

-She turned to me, a small, teasing smile on her face, and then caught sight of my expression.
+She turned to me with a small, teasing smile on her face but then she caught sight of my expression.
 Her smile disappeared.
 “What’s going on?”

 “Jakob is a member of The Kings,” I said.